Juvenile Court Judges

 By special authorization of the Fulton County Superior Court, the Fulton County Juvenile Court also conducts adoptions for those cases where the termination of parent rights has occurred to expedite permanency for these children.
-Chief Judge Judge Juliette W. Scales leads the judiciary and directs the operations of Fulton County Juvenile Court.
+Chief Presiding Judge Juliette W. Scales leads the judiciary and directs the operations of Fulton County Juvenile Court.

-Chief Presiding Judge Juliette W. Scales
+Presiding Judge Juliette W. Scales

-Presiding Judge Renata D. Turner
+Judge Renata D. Turner

-Associate Judge Wenona C. Belton
+Judge Wenona C. Belton

-Associate Judge Christopher W. Yokom
+Judge Christopher W. Yokom

 Judge Christopher W. Yokom earned his undergraduate degree from Mercer University and a Juris Doctorate from the Walter F. George School of Law at Mercer University.
 Judge Yokom first joined Fulton County Juvenile Court as a juvenile probation officer in 1997 and held a variety of legal and administrative positions before being appointed to the bench in 2017 as an Associate Judge.